Medically reviewed by Drugs.com. Last updated on Jul 17, 2020.

 - Dark or discolored spots (macules) on your face, back of hands, arms, chest and upper back — also called solar lentigines (len-TIJ-ih-neze)

 Precancerous skin lesions

 Precancerous skin lesions appear as rough, scaly patches in areas that have been damaged by the sun.
-They may be whitish, pink, tan or brown.
 They're usually found on the sun-exposed areas of the head, face, neck and hands of light-skinned people.
 These patches can evolve into skin cancer.
 They're also called actinic keratoses (ak-TIN-ik ker-uh-TOE-seez) and solar keratoses.

 Excessive sun exposure, even without sunburn, increases your risk of skin cancer, such as melanoma.
 It can damage the DNA of skin cells.
 Sunburns in childhood and adolescence may increase your risk of developing melanoma later in life.

-Skin cancer develops mainly on areas of the body most exposed to sunlight, including the scalp, face, lips, ears, neck, chest, arms, hands and legs.
-Skin cancer on the leg is more common in women than in men.
+Skin cancer develops mainly on areas of the body most exposed to sunlight, including the scalp, face, lips, ears, neck, chest, arms, hands, legs and back.

 See your doctor if you notice a new skin growth, a bothersome change in your skin, a change in the appearance or texture of a mole, or a sore that doesn't heal.